nsharpe-rise8/RiseU-Engineering-101/README.md

 Navigate to the `curriculum` folder, where you will find markdown lesson instructions and content for each topic.

 The curriculum is structured by sections, each with its own markdown file (e.g., `Chapter-1-Git.md`, `Chapter-2-Agile-Collaboration.md`, etc.).
 Each section builds upon the previous one.
+Some chapters will reference Rise8 practice playbook material.

-### Workflow & Assignments
+### Workflow & Assignments (WIP)

 - Start by creating a branch for the current section.
 - Initialize your project with Git, including setting up git hooks, repository templates, `.gitignore` files, SSH keys, and Git profile configuration.